- Why employee recognition should be a year-round priority

 Extend recognition’s impact throughout the year

-Employee Recognition Day events deliver more impact when you build a company culture that celebrates employees every day of the year.
+Employee Appreciation Day events deliver more impact when you build a company culture that celebrates employees every day of the year.

 Want to learn more?
 Discover the connection between employee recognition and retention.